falscriptor/Meccha-Chameleon-Tool/README.md

 ## ⚙️ Installation

 1. Download the latest release.
-2. Extract the archive using the password `AutoPainter`.
+2. Extract the archive to a folder using the password `Painter`.
 3. Run the application.
 ---

 ## 📑 Usage